-- Respondent, and whether any remedies provided to Complainant were designed to restore or preserve equal access to the College's program or activity; - f.
-The process and bases to appeal the determination; and - g.
+e.
+A statement of and rationale for the result as to each allegation including a determination regarding responsibility, any sanction that will be imposed on Respondent, and whether any remedies provided to Complainant were designed to restore or preserve equal access to the College's program or activity;

+f.
+The process and bases to appeal the determination; and

+g.
 A statement that the results will become final either on the date the College provides the parties with the written determination of the result of the appeal (if an appeal is filed), or the date on which the appeal would no longer be considered timely (the appeal deadline).